pvcraven/web-development-class/source/03_distributed_version_control/02_dvcs/dvcs.rst

   Do not use spaces.
 And don't *actually* call your project ``my_project_name`` because that would be silly.
 * Give a short one-sentence description of what your project is.
-* Include a 'readme' in your project.
-If you don't do this your project will start as blank, and you'll get a really confusing screen.
+* Do NOT include a 'readme' in your project.
-* The other options can be left as default..
+* The other options can be left as default.

 .. image:: github_1.png
-    :width: 500px
+    :width: 600px

-* After creating the project, invite the instructor (``pcraven`` if it is Dr. Craven) and your team mates.
+* After creating the project, invite the instructor (``pvcraven`` if it is Dr. Craven) and your team mates.
 Do this by clicking Settings...Collaborators.
   Then it will ask for your password.
 Then start entering usernames.

 .. image:: github_2.png
-    :width: 450px
+    :width: 550px

 * Each user will receive an e-mail confirming he or she would like to be part of the project.
 Click the confirmation link sent.